dalguete/e9ter/README.md

-Every recipe requires to be represented in a structure that holds the name of the recipe itself, inside with folders named after the version it holds, and finally, internally the 'recipe.sh' file with all recipe variables, as required.
+Every recipe requires to be represented in a structure that holds the name of the recipe itself, inside with folders named after the version it holds, and finally, internally the 'recipe.yaml' file with all recipe variables, as required.

-By default, you'll use a recipe folder, living next to recipe.sh, where all your recipe definitions will live.
-You can use a different folder by setting the **Folder** var inside recipe.sh.
+By default, you'll use a recipe folder, living next to recipe.yaml, where all your recipe definitions will live.
+You can use a different folder by setting the **Folder** var inside recipe.yaml.

 Despite the fact recipe folder can have anything you want, disposed in any way, we recommend you create inside of it, other folder, named after your recipe's name,